-Sally Dahlquist, J.D. serves as the Paralegal Program Director and Chair of the Yellow Ribbon Company at Inver Hills Community College in Minnesota.
-She is very active as a member of the American Bar Association Standing Committee on Paralegals and was honored to serve as the Past Chair of the ABA Approval Commission for Paralegal Educational Programs.
-She began as a legal receptionist, worked her way to paralegal in the probate and corporate areas of small and large firms, and practiced family law as an attorney.
-Transitioning from the legal office to the classroom, Sally followed her passion to serve people by assisting students with their educational goals, providing opportunities to all people to read, study, and learn new ideas and about the law, and preparing them for careers in the legal community.
+Sally Dahlquist, J.D. serves as the Assistant Director of Career and Professional Development & Manager of Externships at the University of St. Thomas School of Law.
+She brings a wholistic approach to counseling law students and graduates cultivating their careers to align with their talents and chosen vocation.
+Prior to joining St. Thomas Law, Sally brings over twenty years of experience working as the ABA Approved Paralegal Program Director and Yellow Ribbon Company Chair at Inver Hills Community College in Minnesota.
+She is very active as a special attorney advisor on the ABA’s Standing Committee on Paralegals and was honored to serve as the Past Chair of the ABA Approval Commission for Paralegal Educational Programs.
+Beginning her career as a legal receptionist, then paralegal, and practicing family law as an attorney, Sally followed her passion to serve people by assisting students with their educational goals, providing opportunities to all people to study and learn the law, and preparing them for careers in the legal community.

-I am interested in the work of the ABA Standing Committee on Paralegal Education because of its profound dedication to quality education and the paralegal profession.
-Serving on the Standing Committee and ABA Approval Commission has deepened my understanding of how and why paralegals are vital to our public good, legal community and practice of law.
+I am interested in the work of the ABA Standing Committee on Paralegal Education because of its profound dedication to quality legal education and the paralegal profession.
+Serving on the Standing Committee and ABA Approval Commission has deepened my understanding of how and why paralegals are vital to our public good, legal community, and practice of law.
 What excites me the most is the ABA Standing Committee’s commitment to excellence!
-As one of my Program graduates says “my ABA approved education is the gold standard”.
+As one of my prior Paralegal Program graduates puts it, “my ABA approved education is the gold standard”.